EB Garamond: Technical details

 Mayr-Duffner implemented the EB Garamond originally in FontForge using the SFDIR and UFO format.
 Octavio Pardo switched to the proprietary font editor Glyphs that supports multiple master fonts.
 Pardo's implementation is hence based on two masters, Regular and Bold.
 The other weights are generated from the masters.
 The letter forms and the kerning of Pardo's Regular are identical with Mayr-Duffner's EB Garamond 12.
 The source of the fonts is drawn with cubic Bézier curves, thus the OTF-version (CFF-style) version of the compiled fonts should be preferred over the TTF-version, as TTF requires quadratic Bézier curves which have to be generated by lossy conversion during the compilation from the source files.

 EBGaramond-Maths

 EBGaramond-Maths is a package for LaTeX that provides a version of the EB Garamond 12 for mathematics.
 Its maintainer is Clea F. Rees.

 Garamond-Math

 Garamond-Math is an additional OpenType font file for the EB Garamond family containing symbols for mathematics.
 The file is provided by Yuansheng Zhao.

+EB Garamond Initials

+In 2023 a separate font of decorative initials was released, based on the illuminated capitals in De Peste Commentarius (1589) by the French abbot, Jean Antoine Sarrasin.